bela127/wedance/README.md

 We are all humans trying to work together to improve the community.
 Always be kind and appreciate the need for trade-offs. ❤️

 ### Reporting Issues
+How to report an issue, what kind of issues are there, and what is important if you want to report an issue.

 A great way to contribute to the project is to send a detailed report when you encounter an issue.